 It was a fascinating and fairly epic walk, although unlike Self we didn’t get all the way downtown — just to Martin Grove and Burnhamthorpe, in the heart of Etobicoke, before resorting to the TTC.
 Nadia Halim describes the walk on her Squiddity blog, and I have written about the airport section of the walk in NOW (it reads slightly oddly because the dashes got lost on the web version).
 I’d like to add a few photos, and observations about the Etobicoke leg of the walk.

-This was what we found when we came out of the back of the Terminal 1 parking lot.
+The top image is was what we found when we came out of the back of the Terminal 1 parking lot.
 I was amused at the way the landscaping stops abruptly, I guess once it’s out of the main line of sight from the terminal.
 There is a sidewalk of sorts, but it curves straight back to the terminal.
 Past that, a walker is on their own.

 At the edge of the airport, the corner of Silver Dart Drive and International Boulevard, we found this — a pedestrian button, which must be the least-used in the city, and a candidate for the title of “shortest piece of sidewalk in Toronto.”
 The sidewalk really doesn’t lead anywhere — there is no sidewalk either to the south or to the north of it.